carriegale2710/todos-app/front-end/README.md

 ### Daily Quotes API Bonus Feature

-- [ ] Use a free API to show a random quote when you open the app: https://api-ninjas.com/api/quotes
+- [x] Use a free API to show a random quote when you open the app: https://api-ninjas.com/api/quotes
+  - [ ] Move this to backend

 ## REFERENCES & RESOURCES